vsaleem/hotRestaurant/README.md

 ## DESCRIPTION

-Basic app demonstrating Node and Express with jQuery.
+This was a team project that was broken down into IV phases of development.
+Together, we built a basic app demonstrating Node and Express with jQuery.
 Overall purpose is to help schedule reservation requests.
 Restaurant has just 5 tables available.
 First five requests get a reservation, every request after that is sent to the waiting list.

 ## TABLE OF CONTENTS